anntzer/defopt/docs/features.rst

 Choices
 -------

-If one of your argument types is an ``Enum`` [1]_ subclass, this is handled specially on the command line to produce more helpful output.
+If one of your argument types is a subclass of :py:class:`enum.Enum` [1]_, this is handled specially on the command line to produce more helpful output.

 ::